GIScience/openrouteservice/docs/api-reference/endpoints/poi/index.md

 | car_rental             |  589  |   | heliport           | 599   |   | stop_area        | 609   |
 | car_repair             |  590  |   | motorcycle_parking | 600   |   | station          | 610   |

-Note, that `station` appears once as a railway station (604) and once as a general public transport station (610).
+Note, that `station` appears once as a railway station (604) and once as a public transport station (610).

 #### tourism : 620